lsst-dm/dmtn-210/index.rst

 This is done because it's the simplest way to allow internal authentication to the Kafka cluster using Kubernetes Secrets.

 The Strimzi Operator creates Kubernetes Secrets for each ``KafkaUser`` associated with a Kafka cluster that it manages.
-These Secrets hold all of the data required for a Kafka client to connect to the broker: TLS certificates, usernames, passswords - anything needed for a particular authentication mechanism.
+These Secrets hold all of the data required for a Kafka client to connect to the broker: TLS certificates, usernames, passwords - anything needed for a particular authentication mechanism.

 The Secrets are created automatically, and will be updated or rotated automatically if the Kafka Cluster is changed.
 In addition, they can be securely passed in to application code using Kubernetes' primitives for secret management, which gives us confidence that access is safe.